ShabbyX/libpandoc/README.md

     $ make

-A successful build creates the shared library file in `./dist/build/libpandoc.dll/libpandoc.dll`.
+A successful build creates the shared library file in `./dist/build/libpandoc.so/libpandoc.so`.
 Installation and use of the library is platform-dependent.

+Note: On Windows, you should edit the `libpandoc.cabal` file to rename the extension of the shared object to dll.

 [haskell-platform]: http://hackage.haskell.org/platform/